 At SuperGroup, PLLC, our plastic and reconstructive surgeons specialize in solving complex problems and addressing challenging clinical pathologies.
 For patients in Texas, we are known as skilled hidradenitis suppurativa doctors, prepared to offer a comprehensive range of treatment options for this uncommon but potentially very painful condition.
-Not only can we treat the underlying pathology, but we also offer full reconstructive services, rebuilding the surrounding skin and tissue.
+Not only can we treat the underlying pathology, but we also offer full reconstructive surgery services, rebuilding the surrounding skin and tissue.
 Learn more about our services in treating hidradenitis suppurativa are available in Fort Worth, TX, Denton, TX, and Plano, TX.

 What Causes Hidradenitis Suppurativa?

 Hidradenitis suppurativa is a chronic condition that involves recurrent swollen, red, painful abscesses.
 The most likely cause of hidradenitis suppurativa is hair follicle occlusion.
 The condition can occur anywhere you have hair or have two areas of skin that rub together.
 The most common location is the axilla (e.g., the armpit), but it can also occur near the groin, anus, or breasts.
 These painful abscesses may last for several weeks or months, and they typically reoccur.

 What are the Symptoms of Hidradenitis Suppurativa?

 There are a few telltale signs that you have this condition; if you notice any of the following symptoms, we would recommend seeking treatment from a hidradenitis suppurativa doctor at SuperGroup, PLLC.

 - Blackheads.
 Hidradenitis suppurativa may manifest as small, pitted areas of skin, marked with patterns of blackheads.